NSU Kettenkrad Homepage |

 One of the customs officers wanted to dismantle the caravan and take away the wall panels, but the other two were not interested.
 So after 20 minutes I got back my passport and was allowed to go on.

+I drove direct into the LE SHUTTLE train.
+Because of the high caravan trailer I had to use the big single storey railway cars.
+Normal cars have to use the double storey railway cars.
+The picture shows my good old red GOLF in the LE SHUTTLE train.
 The journey in the Eurotunnel takes around 30 minutes for the 50 km (31 miles) of the tunnel and it is a little boring.
 You can stay in your car or run along the train, but there is nothing to see.
 There is no light in the tunnel...
+After 30 minutes the journey is over and you drive without any further controll from the train direct on the motorway.
+Now you are in England, note to drive on the left side of the road! |

 Now it was 1 o'clock p.m. local time, I had to set the clock 1 hour back from German summer time to English summer time.
 I drove to the camping site and parked the caravan there.